firesidefiction/firesidefiction.github.io/_posts/2018-04-17-one-for-sorrow-two-for-joy.md

 art: one-for-sorrow-two-for-joy.jpg
 caption: "Two figures wait in the dark mist.
 Around them, crows.
 Lots of crows."
 artist: Dawid Planeta
+artist-bio: |
+  Dawid Planeta was born in 1990 in Kraków, Poland.
+In 2014 he graduated in Industrial Design at the Academy of Fine Arts in Cracow.
+Since then he has worked as an art teacher, graphic designer and traveled the world looking for inspiration to create mysterious worlds that he keeps finding in himself.
 author-img: lashawn-m-wanak.jpg
 author-bio: |
   LaShawn M. Wanak lives in Madison, Wis., with her husband and son.
 Her short fiction and essays can be found in _Strange Horizons_, _Podcastle_ and _Uncanny Magazine_.
 She reviews books for _Lightspeed Magazine_ and is a graduate of the 2011 class of Viable Paradise.
 Writing stories keeps her sane.
 Also, pie.
 Visit her at her website: [The Cafe in the Woods](http://tbonecafe.wordpress.com).